Safety tips and resources for YouTube creators

 • Editor: Can edit all channel details.

-• Editor (limited): Same permissions as editor, but can’t view revenue information.
+• Editor (limited): Same permissions as editor, but can’t view revenue info.

-• Viewer (limited): Can view (but not edit) all channel details except revenue information.
+• Viewer (limited): Can view, but not edit, all channel details except revenue info.

-Note: If you have a Brand Account, you can invite someone to manage your Google Account and your YouTube channel.
-Check if you have a Brand Account and learn how to manage Brand Account permissions.
+If you have a Brand Account, you can invite someone to manage both your Google Account and your YouTube channel.
+Owner and Manager roles can upload videos and make changes, so make sure you’re comfortable with that access before giving it.
+Learn how to check if you have a Brand Account and manage Brand Account permissions.

+Delete connected apps you don’t need.
 To protect your Google Account and YouTube channel, avoid installing unknown apps or apps from unknown sources.
-Manage and remove any apps you don’t need from your connected accounts.
+Delete any apps you don’t need from your account settings.

 Was this helpful?